 Shipment costs vary depending on the company and shipment method used, and may include customs clearance fees for the urn (a necessary step prior to shipping).
 Many international courier services have policies that do not allow them to ship human ashes.
 Human ashes cannot be shipped through the diplomatic pouch.

 The Cambodian postal system will not ship human ashes to any destinations.
-Shipment of ashes can be arranged through private funeral service companies (Osborn and Monkhouse).
+Shipment of ashes can be arranged through private funeral service companies (Osborn with Evergreen and Monkhouse).
 These companies can also arrange for the return of the deceased’s personal effects, if any.
 Human ashes cannot be sent through the diplomatic pouch.

 Repatriating Embalmed Remains to the United States